This blog was updated on 22 December 2021.

 Whereas with a linear attribution model, where there are multiple touchpoints in a consumer journey, all touchpoints are given equal credit for the conversion.

-Why has Net Natives adopted linear attribution modelling?
+Why have Net Natives adopted linear attribution modeling?

 Linear attribution is a simple model which gives equal credit to all touchpoints.
 This provides us with an understanding of the impact other interactions that occur throughout a student’s online journey have, beyond what they last clicked.